“It took me a long time not to judge myself through someone else’s eyes.”

 You and future you are locked in this constant dance of expectations, reality and improvement attempts.
 But why do so many improvement attempts fail?
 Is it just inertia?
 Mostly yes, but our inability to reverse-cheat also plays a role.

 The popular “Fake it till you make it” approach is just a form of reverse-cheating between you and future you.
 But it’s not the only one.
-And it will not bring you self-love with a magic wand because true love is, sorry to say, unfakeable.
+And it will not bring you self-love with a magic wand because unconditional love is, sorry to say, unfakeable.

 Everything except love is mostly about making the first step and letting inertia finish it.

 You can Fake-till-you-make-it everything else in life but not love.
 Because true love does not have a source.
 It’s just there or not.
-If a small grain of true love is already there, you can nurture and grow it.
+If a small grain of unconditional love is already there, you can nurture and grow it.
 But if it’s not already there, you can’t create it by faking it.
 You can give it a chance by just waiting and people in arranged marriages will tell you sometimes it does happen.
 But sometimes it doesn’t.
 And you can’t force it with even the smartest strategy.
 You can speed the wait with a recipe for intimacy.
-But in most cases it won’t create true love.
+But in most cases it won’t create unconditional love.
 So Fake-it-till-you-make-it is not the right kind of reverse-cheating for self-love.

 Love cannot be manufactured with a strategy.
 But you can create room for it to grow, create a nurturing environment (by being vulnerable) and know its enemies so you look out for them and fight if needed – fear, guilt and shame.